Ian Fieggen Ian's Shoelace Site Ian's Shoelace Knot

 • Stock length 54 inch laces (the next size longer).

 It's also possible that manufacturers choose just one stock shoelace length to suit any new shoe model, even though each model comes in several fitting sizes.
-If the length was calculated to suit the largest fitting size for that model (eg. size 16), then everyone, regardless of their fitting size, would receive laces suited to that largest shoe size.
+If the length was calculated to suit the largest fitting size for that model, then everyone – regardless of their shoe size – would receive shoelaces suited to the maximum size.

 Shorten the ends Shorten the Ends